 Keep your food from freezing

 Who wants to chomp on rock-hard food on a chilly day?
 Keep your food from freezing by stowing them close to your body.
-Or you could also bring food that can don’t easily freeze or stay soft much longer than some other items in cold weather.
+Or, bring food that doesn’t easily freeze or can stay soft much longer than other items in cold weather.

-Even if you’re clad in the best winter hiking clothing and carry the most advanced hiking gear, the unexpected can still happen!
-Your best defense is to plan your route and prepare for the following hazards to avoid any nasty surprises.
+Even if you’re clad in the best winter hiking clothing and carry the most advanced gear, the unexpected can still happen.
+Your best defense is to plan your route and prepare for the following hazards to avoid any nasty surprises:

 Buried trail junction signs

 Don’t assume that an easy summer day hike will also make for a terrific winter trek!
 It’s important to choose your destinations wisely and always check the avalanche forecast in your area.
-Some of the red flags you should look out for is whether your area has had recent avalanches, if there has been heavy rainfall or snow in the past 24 hours, and if there is a significant warming of temperature.
+Some of the red flags to out for are:

 Fewer daylight hours

 In summer, you’ll want to avoid hiking during the sunniest time of the day.
 In winter, it’s the opposite.
-You’ll want to hike when the sun is highest and finish your adventure before sunset, especially if you don’t plan on camping.
+It’s best to hike when the sun is highest and finish your adventure before sunset, especially if you don’t plan to camp.
 Remember, not even the brightest headlamp can help you to quickly and accurately confirm where you are or where you’re going.

 Frozen rivers or streams

-We all know a friend or two who’s daring enough to skate down a frozen river.
-If you’re that friend, props to you!
-If not, well better be safe and know your ice.
+We all know a friend or two daring enough to skate down a frozen river.
+If you’re that friend, props to you.
+If not, better be safe and know your ice.